sapcc/limes/docs/operators/config.md

   - compute: [ instances-baremetal ]
 ```

-When the "compute/instances-baremetal" pseudo-resource is set up for subcapacity scraping (as shown above),
+When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for all resources reported by
-subcapacities will be scraped for all resources reported by this plugin.
-Subcapacities correspond to Ironic nodes and
-bear the following attributes:
+this plugin.
+Subcapacities correspond to Ironic nodes and bear the following attributes:

 | Attribute | Type | Comment |
 | --- | --- | --- |